Risk Management

 ⑨ Risk related to M&As and alliances

 Our Group has positioned M&A and alliances as one of its most important measures and is promoting them accordingly.
-However, there is a risk that they may not generate the initially anticipated effect due to changes in the market environment or strategies that are in conflict with those of alliance partners.
-In order to address such risks, our Group places priority on harmonization of human resources and organizations in M&A and mutual utilization of knowledge in alliances to create synergy.
-However, if the acquired company or alliance partner's business suffers a greater-than-anticipated decline in profitability or deterioration of its financial position due to changes in the business environment, this could impact our Group's operating results and financial position.
+However, if the acquired company or alliance partner's business suffers a greater-than-anticipated decline in profitability or deterioration of its financial position due to changes in the market environment, this could impact our Group's operating results and financial position.
+In addition, there is a risk that they may not generate the initially anticipated effect due to strategies that are in conflict with those of alliance partners.

 Internal environment